ParserKt/ParserKt/README.md

 A parser is a kind of program extracting data from input sequences:

-> NOTE: Using REPL from command line is not a good practice, you can <a href="#header">create Gradle project</a> or use IDEA Kotlin REPL.
+> NOTE: Using REPL from command line is not a good practice, you can create a project with <a href="#header">dependency on JitPack</a> or use IDEA Kotlin REPL instead.

 ```bash
 git clone https://github.com/ParserKt/ParserKt.git && cd ParserKt